axolotl-ai-cloud/axolotl/README.md

 # whether to use hf `use_auth_token` for loading datasets.
 Useful for fetching private datasets
 # required to be true when used in combination with `push_dataset_to_hub`
 hf_use_auth_token: # boolean
 # How much of the dataset to set aside as evaluation.
-1 = 100%, 0.50 = 50%, etc
+1 = 100%, 0.50 = 50%, etc. 0 for no eval.
 val_set_size: 0.04
 # Num shards for whole dataset
 dataset_shard_num: